marielme/blenderfarm/README.md

 # MicroFarm: Blender Render Farm

-A lightweight distributed rendering system for Blender, featuring a server add-on and client script to distribute rendering tasks across multiple computers.
+A lightweight distributed rendering system for Blender, featuring a server/client in add-on or standalone version to distribute rendering tasks across multiple computers.

 ## Overview